-*A reception to honor the HOPE SCHOLAR Class of 2019 will be held on Thursday evening, May 16, 2019 at 7:00 p.m. at Memorial Baptist Church, 6901 Fairmont Parkway, Pasadena, Texas.
-Students MUST attend the awards ceremony in order to receive their scholarships.
+*An awards reception to honor the HOPE SCHOLAR Class of 2020 will be held on Tuesday evening, May 19, 2020 at 7:00 p.m. at Memorial Baptist Church, 6901 Fairmont Parkway, Pasadena, Texas.
+Students MUST attend the ceremony in order to receive monetary awards.
 No exceptions.

 The Hope Scholarship is awarded in loving memory of Valerie Grace Wheeler.

 Valerie Grace Wheeler learned that she had cancer when she was barely a teenager, having celebrated her 13th birthday a few short months before receiving the harsh news of her diagnosis of metastatic Ewing’s sarcoma.

 Words seem inadequate to describe this exceptional young woman.
 Friends and family called her Val, while many called her “Amazing Grace.”
 Astounding everyone with her determination, courage, positive attitude, and spiritual strength, Valerie touched hundreds of people throughout her experience with cancer.
 She died June 25, 1999, at age 15, before she could begin her sophomore year of high school.